kbatson/kylebatsonphoto/site/gallery-street1.md

   location: Istanbul, Turkey
   year: 2015
   url: "/assets/photos/DSCF3408.jpg"
-- title: Trio on a bench
+- title: Trio on a Bench
   caption: A man and two women share a bench in a park.
 The man has white hair and
     stares wearily at the camera.
   location: Rio de Janiero, Brazil
   url: "/assets/photos/L1030399.jpg"
-- title: Men dancing in Hyderabad
+- title: Men Dancing in Hyderabad
   caption: A group of young men are seen dancing and jumping in the air surrounded
     by drummers.
   location: Hyderabad, India